actionsPrint Blog Post

 Right-Staffing Your Practice for Reopening

-As practices continue their reopening efforts this month, they are discovering that the COVID-19 pandemic has provided a new opportunity to retool and redefine their staffing models.
+As practices continue their reopening efforts, they are discovering that the COVID-19 pandemic has provided a new opportunity to retool and redefine their staffing models.
 Fortunately, the most efficient process for defining the right staffing model for your organization remains consistent.
 This post provides organizational structure guidance to practice leaders as they prepare to bring people back to work and rebuild their organizations.

 Building Your Staff Model